 The Castlevania Adventure

-100 years after Dracula's defeat at the hands of Trevor Belmont, the Dark Lord came back again (well-rested and a touch peckish).
-Once again, Dracula had designs to take over Romania (and eventually the world), and refused to let anything get in his way.
+100 years after Dracula's defeat at the hands of Trevor Belmont, the night grew chill and the hours seemed long.
+It was on that fateful night, 100 years to the day, that the Dark Lord came back again (well-rested and a touch peckish).
+His castle appeared high up on the precipice of the Borgo Pass, and his minions and monsters flooded out into the Romania's countryside.
+Dracula had designs to take over Romania (and eventually the world) and refused to let anything get in his way.

 Except, of course, there was a Belmont ready to kill the evil vampire and send him back to the grave.
 Christopher Belmont, heir to the clan, readied his trusted whip, the Vampire Killer, and set off to Dracula's castle.
-The battles were fierce, the dangers numerous.
-The hunter reached the top of the castle where he faced off with the Dark Lord, and in the end, the Belmont walked away the victor.
+He found many monsters and demons lurking in the forests outside the castle, and he knew what he had to do: fight the fiends with ever last ounce he had until the land was cleansed.

 For a time...